History of the Indiana State Police Laboratory Division

 The Department has long been aware that investigations are best augmented by laboratory analysis, exposing details obscured or deliberately concealed.
 Today police officers are tasked with the proper and meticulous collection of evidence, its preservation, and transportation to a laboratory for analysis in a manner conforming to the rules of evidence.

-June 1, 1991, the Laboratory Division achieved accreditation from the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB®).
+June 1, 1991, the Laboratory Division achieved accreditation from the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).
 The Laboratory’s continuing participation in the accreditation process demonstrates the Division’s commitment and adherence to nationally recognized quality related standards and procedures.
+Crime Scene Investigations and District evidence storage was accredited in 2019.
+Currently the Laboratory Division is accredited by American National Standards Institute (ANSI) National Accreditation Board (ANAB).